-If you are a member of the management team, you have a greater level of responsibility.
+If you are a manager or a supervisor, you have a greater level of responsibility.
 We expect you to model ethical behavior and promote a culture of compliance and integrity, as well as a workplace where everyone feels comfortable coming forward with concerns and questions.
-Our Company is committed to open, free and effective channels of communication, so be present for your employees, be a good listener and work to earn the trust of your co-workers.
+Our Company is committed to open, free and effective channels of communication, so promote an "open door" policy, be a good listener and work to earn the trust of your co-workers.